 As Marx and Engels aged, they took greater interest in Eugenics and Social Darwinism suggesting that progress was interpretable in racial terms.

 Then we also have the issue of the "Völkerabfälle", which by the way, doesn't even mean “racial trash”; it literally translates as “residual fragments of people”, and this is how it's translated in the English version of the “The Magyar Struggle”.
-This term was not used by Marx (as he didn’t write the article in the first place), and it was neither from Engels.
+This term was not used by Marx (as he didn’t even write the article in the first place), and it was neither from Engels.
 It was from Hegel! as Engels explains in the article.